Zzzul/generator-docs-next/docs/usage.md

 php artisan install:api
 ```

-2. Check if the `routes/api.php` file exists
+2. Check if the `routes/api.php` file is exists
-3. Go to `bootstrap/app.php` and add the following code
+3. Go to `bootstrap/app.php` and remove or add the following code

 ```php
 ->withRouting(